Vasi012/PP5-Predictive-Analysis/README.md

 ## Credits & Content used.

 - The content of this project, represent the understanding provided by walk-through projects provided by Code Institute.
 	- There might be some similarities as some contents have been copied and modified directly from the walk-through project 2 'Churnometer'.
-- Some bugs and issues appeared withing the project have been fixed using [Stack Overflow](https://stackoverflow.com/).
+- Some bugs and issues appeared withing the project which have been fixed using [Stack Overflow](https://stackoverflow.com/).
-- I have explored in more details different terms used withing deep machine learning from [YouTube.](https://www.youtube.com/)
+- I have explored in more details different terms used within deep machine learning from [YouTube.](https://www.youtube.com/)
-- Some issues that I encountered during this project have resolved withing the Slack Community, many thanks to Niel_ci.
+- Some issues that I encountered during this project have been resolved within the Slack Community, many thanks to Niel_ci.
-- The readme file has been built using the Code Institute template.
+- The readme file was built using the Code Institute template.
-- Some elements present in the readme file have been inspired from [Van-essa.](https://github.com/van-essa/heritage-housing-issues#readme)
+- Some elements presented in the readme file have been inspired from [Van-essa.](https://github.com/van-essa/heritage-housing-issues#readme)
-- My mentor Marcel who guided me thru the project making sure the best practices are used.
+- My mentor Marcel who guided me through the project making sure the best practices were used.

 ## Acknowledgements

-Thank you Code Institute for this awesome course, I really enjoyed being taken from believing that coding is a gibberish language to actually understanding it and working with.
+Thank you Code Institute for this awesome course.
+I have really enjoyed this experience and the way my mindset was changed from believing that coding is just a gibberish language to actually understanding it and working with it.
 - Many thanks to my both mentors who guided me throughout this course, Daisy and Marcel.
-- And huge thanks to Jordan White, who introduced me to this course, and pushed me to don't stop, not mattering how hard it was at the time.
+- And huge thanks to Jordan White, who introduced me to this course.

 ---